mariusbanea/students-booking-system-server/readme.md

 1. The `/students/new` page will display an error message with `className="alert alert-danger"`, if any of the following additional constraints are violated:
    - The student time is before 10:30 AM.
-   - The student time is after 9:30 PM, because the restaurant closes at 10:30 PM and the customer needs to have time to enjoy their meal.
+   - The student time is after 9:30 PM, because the school closes at 10:30 PM and the customer needs to have time to enjoy their meal.
    - The student date and time combination is in the past.
 Only future students are allowed.
 E.g., if it is noon, only allow students starting _after_ noon today.
 1. The `/students` API will have the same validations as above and will return 400, along with an informative error message, when a validation error happens.